 You are welcome to store food in the refrigerator in the break room.
 To prevent spoilage, please do not leave food in the refrigerator for more than 48 hours.
 We will throw away any food left in the refrigerator when the UWC closes on Friday afternoons.
-Front desk staff and consultants should only eat meals in the break room.
-This helps us protect the considerable investment in our computers, and it also helps maintain a professional atmosphere in the spaces reserved for consultations.
-All drinks near computers should have lids.
 Please wash all non-disposable break room dishware and silverware immediately after use.